Who’s shaping the future of payments?

 30 Jun 2021

-Last week we kicked off the first online session in our The Hub Series 2021.
+In June, we kicked off the first online session in our The Hub Series 2021.
 The first session, sponsored by FIS, focused on insights from our keynote speaker Dave Birch from the UK and a panel of experts on ‘Who’s shaping the future of payments’.

 Our Chief Executive Steve Wiggins opened the session by introducing the topic and our speakers.
 We then moved on to Dave, beaming in from the UK, who shared his thoughts around the inter-pandemic payments era and what he believes will come next.
 He was then joined by our panellists, panel facilitator John Ryan (Director General Policy, EPA Asia), Andy White (CEO, Auspaynet), and Maxine Elliott (CEO, Paymark).
 The panellists each offered a regional perspective (New Zealand, Australia, Asia, UK/Europe) and a wealth of knowledge and experience on the topic of ‘who’s shaping the future of payments’.

 Dave’s presentation and the robust panel discussion that followed was interesting and thought-provoking, sparking a lot of questions from the online audience.
 In no particular order, we’ve pulled out some highlights from this first session below.